valhuber/sqlsvr-m1/readme.md

 &nbsp;

-# I. "Standard" Procedure - worked
+# "Standard" Procedure for SQLAlchemy - worked

 I have installed the ODBC driver (per [this doc](https://learn.microsoft.com/en-us/sql/connect/odbc/linux-mac/install-microsoft-odbc-driver-sql-server-macos?view=sql-server-ver16)), like this: